JustAnOpossum/Better-Discord-Screen-Share/README.md

 # Automatic Installer

+## Before you start

+Make sure you are on Ubuntu 14 or 16.04 since this will not work with any other version.

+## Installer

 Run my automatic installer to install the dependencies, set up nginx, and generate a certificate.
 If there are any errors please contact me at support@nerdfox.me or open an issue.

 1. Run the command below and substitute the variables with the information.
+2. When it generates the certificate, follow the prompts.
-2. use sudo "systemctl [start, stop, restart] screenshare" to control the server.
+3. use sudo "systemctl [start, stop, restart] screenshare" to control the server.

 `sudo ./install.sh domain botToken chatID admins sudoPassword httpPassword user group`